 Can I request a specific shift, such as working only days?

 A recruiter will capture your shift preference during the recruiting process.
 While USN will do their best to honor your shift request, we cannot guarantee shift requests and ask that you be flexible in your assignment.

-What is the typical length of a Fastaff travel-nurse assignment?
+What is the average length of an assignment?

 Do you offer referral bonuses for bringing in new nurses?

-Absolutely.
+Yes!
 We offer unlimited referral bonuses.
-For every nurse you refer who is not in our current database and who completes a Fastaff assignment, we will pay you a referral bonus of up to $1,000 for RNs and $500 for Allied Professionals.
+For every healthcare professional you refer who is not in our current database and completes a USN assignment, we'll pay you a minimum of $500 (in some cases more).
+Contact a strike team member for more details.

 Who will make my travel and housing arrangements?